iiitv/hacktoberfest21-web-gdsc-iiitv/README.md

       "quote": {QUOTE_WHICH_DEFINES_YOU}
     },
 ```
+7. To get your `PICTURE_CDN_URL` head over to https://imgbb.com/ and upload one of your nice looking image 😎 and get's it's url.

 8. Now add the above filled block to the `data` array in `data.json` file

 9. Stage your changes with commend `git add data.json`

-9. Now commit the changes with comment message,
+10. Now commit the changes with comment message,
     `git commit -m "Add {YOUR_GITHUB_USERNAME} information"`

-10. Push the changes using,
+11. Push the changes using,
     ` git push --set-upstream origin {CURRENT_ACTIVE_BRANCH_NAME}`

-11. Open a pull request: As soon as the changes will be pushed, GUI of repository's main page will show a yellow banner saying you too open a Pull request, just click on it and you are done.
+12. Open a pull request: As soon as the changes will be pushed, GUI of repository's main page will show a yellow banner saying you too open a Pull request, just click on it and you are done.

 Happy Hacking ✌️